awsdocs/amazon-rds-user-guide/doc_source/USER_StopInstance.md

 You can stop and start DB instances that are running the following engines: MariaDB, Microsoft SQL Server, MySQL, Oracle, and PostgreSQL\.
 Stopping and starting a DB instance is supported for all DB instance classes, and in all AWS Regions\.

 When you stop a DB instance, the DB instance performs a normal shutdown and stops running\.
 The status of the DB instance changes to `stopping` and then `stopped`\.
 Any storage volumes remain attached to the DB instance, and their data is kept\.
 Any data stored in the RAM of the DB instance is deleted\.
-Amazon RDS automatically backs up a stopped DB instance\.

 You can stop a DB instance for up to seven days\.
 If you do not manually start your DB instance after seven days, your DB instance is automatically started\.